Frequently Asked Questions

 Classes

 Personal cancellations for classes must happen 48 hours in advance.
 Between 48 and 24 hours, you can contact me and I will move your reservation to a different date.
-Within 24 hours, class bookings are non-refundable.
+Within 24 hours, class bookings are non-refundable, but you can transfer the booking to a friend or family member.

 Adventures